1. PERFORMANCE OF THE SERVICES

 For the purpose of this Contract:

-Contract means the agreement between you and Crowe Australasia as set out in these Terms of Business and the Engagement Letter (or Proposal) together with any changes to the Contract that are agreed in writing between you and Crowe Australasia.
+Contract means the agreement between you and Crowe Australasia as set out in these Terms of Business and the Client Services Agreement (or Proposal) together with any changes to the Contract that are agreed in writing between you and Crowe Australasia.

-Engagement Letter means the Engagement Letter or confirmation letter to which these Terms of Business are referred.
+Client Services Agreement means the Client Services Agreement or confirmation letter to which these Terms of Business are referred.

-Proposal means any written or verbal proposal for the provision of the Services, other than the Engagement Letter.
+Proposal means any written or verbal proposal for the provision of the Services, other than the Client Services Agreement.

 Findex means Findex Group Limited and its affiliated entities, including its related bodies corporate.

-Crowe Australasia means Findex (Aust) Pty Ltd, trading as Crowe Australasia and its affiliated entities, including Findex NZ Limited and Crowe New Zealand Audit Partnership.
+Crowe Australasia means Findex (Aust) Pty Ltd, trading as Crowe Australasia, and its affiliated entities, including Crowe audit partnerships.

 Crowe Global Firms means any entity (whether or not incorporated) which carries on business under a name which includes all or part of the Crowe name or is otherwise within (or associated or connected with an entity within) or is a correspondent firm of the worldwide network of Crowe Global firms.

 The title “Partner” conveys that the person is a senior member within their respective division and is among the group of persons who hold an equity interest (shareholder) in its parent entity, Findex Group Limited.
-The only professional service offering which is conducted by a partnership is the Crowe Australasia external audit division.
-All other professional services offered by Findex Group Limited are conducted by a privately-owned organisation and/or its subsidiaries.
+The only professional service offering which is conducted by a partnership is external audit, conducted via the Crowe Australasia external audit division and Unison SMSF Audit.
+All other professional services offered by Findex Group Limited are conducted by a privately owned organisation and/or its subsidiaries.